garden-io/garden/README.md

 - **TODO**

 The [examples folder](https://github.com/garden-io/garden/tree/v0.12.0/examples) of our repository also shows a myriad of different ways to use Garden.
-Check out the README in each example for more information
+Check out the README in each example for more information.

 ## How does Garden work?